wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 **Real-world adversaries are using virtual machines as well by the way.** Recently the [Ragnar Locker Ransomware](https://news.sophos.com/en-us/2020/05/21/ragnar-locker-ransomware-deploys-virtual-machine-to-dodge-security/) was seen using a virtual machine (VirtualBox) to hide its tracks.

-During red team operations I have used the Shadowbunny mostly for **measure long term persistence**, but also for unique things such as **cryptocurrency mining**.
+During red team operations I have used the Shadowbunny mostly for measuring long term persistence, but also for unique things such as cryptocurrency mining.

 ![Shadowbunny in Red Team Operations Examples](/blog/images/2020/persistence-cryptomining.jpg)